ardeora/hyper-toolbar/README.md

-# hyper-status-bar
+# hyper-toolbar
-A productivity status bar for Hyper Terminal
+A productivity toolbar for Hyper Terminal